 - Law School Transparency presents helpful data on projected debt owed for law school students.

 - AccessLex is a hub for law school financial aid education.
-Check out their student loan calculatorto project your law school costs, their guide that outlines a strategic approach to student loan repayment, and MAX Pre-Law, a comprehensive series of educational videos and information regarding paying for law school.
-Not to mention their free student loan helpline, AccessConnex!
+Check out their student loan calculatorto project your law school costs, and their free student loan helpline, AccessConnex!

 - If you have an idea about what area of law you would like to work in after graduation law school, it’s recommended you look at salary outcomes for that legal area to help you project how quickly you’ll be able to pay off your student debt.
 NALPprovides several years of data on law school graduates’ salaries.